Expat Remortgages Explained

 Once again, lenders have different views on currencies.
 Some will only approve a loan if your salary is paid directly into a UK bank account.
 Others have a list of acceptable foreign currencies.

-To calculate affordability for those paid in an accepted foreign currency, lenders will usually convert their salary to sterling and then deduct 20% before entering it into the calculator.
-This is to stress test your income against exchange rate fluctuations.
+To calculate affordability for those paid in an accepted foreign currency, lenders usually convert their salary to sterling and deduct 20% before entering it into the calculator.
+This is to stress-test income against exchange rate fluctuations.

 Amount of equity

-The maximum loan to value (LTV) is usually capped somewhere between 60% – 80% so typically, you will need to have a minimum of 20% equity in your home.
+The maximum loan-to-value (LTV) is usually capped somewhere between 60% – 80%, so you will typically need a minimum of 20% equity in your home.

 If your equity is less than 20%, you may be able to use other savings or assets to get your application over the threshold.